thenaterhood/gscreenshot/README.md

 -g, \--pointer-glyph
 :   Use an alternate image when capturing the cursor. "adwaita", "prohibit", "allow" are built in, or pass
     a file path to use a custom image.

+--use-region *REGION*
+:   Instead of doing interactive region selection, take a screenshot using the stored region of the provided
+    name.

+--save-region-as *REGION*
+:   Use with region selection.
+Save the selected region for future use under the name *REGION*.
+See --use-region.

 -v
 :  Show more gscreenshot output